-Democrats Abroad Ecuador holds voter registration events every second Thursday of the month.
+Democrats Abroad Ecuador holds voter registration events Tuesday and Friday of the month.
 Come learn how to vote from abroad and meet fellow Democrats.
 We will discuss common questions such as:

 * What is the process to vote as a US citizen living abroad?